 Creation of The UP Garden

-In summer 2021, a local resident - Suz - had the idea to create a community garden on a housing estate in Forest Gate, East London, in response to the closure of various community spaces culminating in the planned redevelopment to decimate Forest Gate's biggest community centre, Durning Hall.
+In summer 2021, a local resident - Suz - had the idea to create a community space to allow for open play and social gardening on a housing estate in Forest Gate, East London.
+This was in response to the closure of various community spaces culminating in the planned redevelopment to decimate Forest Gate's biggest community centre, Durning Hall.
+Despite having no gardening or DIY knowledge, her involvement in the local community had convinced her there was a real need for such a space, and that they could and would provide the plethora of skills required.
 She approached the London Borough of Newham and Swan Housing Association, who own and manage the estate respectively.
 After agreeing upon the unused laundry yard in Eric Close as the site, together they successfully applied for and were awarded a grant in December 2021 to create The UP Garden, which Suz would project manage.

-Only the Eric Close residents continued to have access, but over the decades it became so overgrown with tall weeds and spiky bramble that even they could not safely reach the washing lines to use them.
+Only the residents of one housing block continued to have access, but over the decades it became so overgrown with tall weeds and spiky bramble that even they could not safely reach the washing lines to use them.
 Although the gates appeared to be locked, at some point the lock was breached.
 When Suz and the London Borough of Newham first scoped out the site in summer 2021, they found the gates shut but unlocked, and evidence of drug-taking and fly-tipping.

 Eric Close was chosen as its generous size (900m2) allows the community to enjoy it in different ways at the same time, and the location makes it accessible to those who are most subject to health, environmental and financial inequalities: the area's flood risk is quite high, both heat risk and overall climate risk are very high; it has a high scale of need for access to public open space; and is in amongst the top 20% neighbourhoods for low income and high crime, the top 10% for barriers to housing and services, and the 20% most deprived neighbourhoods in the country.